 Having the confidence to step outside and do more, Sarah’s naturally adventurous personality has founded a love for getting out and exploring in the Twin Ports.

 “I’ve been tubing, rock climbing and kayaking,” Sarah said.
 “I can’t wait to backpack the Superior Hiking Trail, go skiing and go camping with Superior Adventures.
 I just want to do everything!”

-Sarah plans on using her major in Social Work to working with foster kids in the future to help place them in a good home.
+In the future, Sarah plans on using a major in Social Work to work with foster kids to help place them in a good home.
 Sarah has always wanted to work one-on-one with people, and is excited to see how UW-Superior will help make that goal a reality.